Olivier Ezratty, consultant and author

 I am also the co-initiator in 2012 of Quelques Femmes du Numérique ! (“some digital women”, www.qfdn.net) which became an association in 2016, and aims to increase gender balance in digital professions, by raising awareness among young people about these professions.
 I am the portraits photographer for the initiative and I also developed their new web site launched in April 2021.

-I was initially a software engineer and developer, starting in 1985 at Sogitec, a subsidiary of the Dassault group, where I was consecutively Software Engineer, then Head of the Research Department in the Communication Division.
+I was initially a software engineer and developer in electronic publishing, starting in 1985 at Sogitec, a subsidiary of the Dassault group, where I was consecutively Software Engineer, then Head of the Research Department in the Communication Division.
 I initialized developments under Windows 1.0 in the field of editorial computing as well as on SGML, the ancestor of HTML and XML.

 I am a software engineer from Centrale Paris (1985), which became CentraleSupelec in 2015.